Colonial Ammunition Company

-Facilities

-The company operated extensive facilities in Mount Eden, a central suburb of Auckland (originally on the outskirts of the city).
-The area is now mostly taken up by commercial redevelopment.
-The only remaining original facility is the compact but massive bluestone building now used as a bar / restaurant.
+History

+Major John Whitney established an ammunition company with gunsmith William Hazard; however, the business failed and Whitney was left in debt.
+Whitney then established his own company Whitney & Sons the same year.
+This business was based on a 10 acre site on the slopes of Mount Eden and was the first factory producing munitions in Australasia.
+The business was successful and was rebranded into the Colonial Ammunition Company in 1888.
+The building initially employed children but this was outlawed by the Factories Act 1891, Whitney hired mostly women after this.

+The Colonial Ammunition Company first branched out of munitions production in 1925 when it started producing crown seal bottle tops.
+In the 1950s it had started production of cosmetic products and aluminium foils.
+Further increasing the diversification of products were the acquisition of RodField Woollens in 1954 and Meredith Bros in 1961.

+In June 1942, some ammunition manufacturing had been transferred to Hamilton.
+This production returned to Mount Eden after the end of the war.
+During the 1960s the company was acquired by Holeproof Industries who sold it to the Imperial Chemical Industries in 1965.
+It finally closed in 1982.
+Two buildings from the Colonial Ammunition Company remain, these are a bluestone building at 26 Normanby Road and the Colonial Ammunition Company office at 49 Normanby Road.
+The latter has a category I registration with Heritage New Zealand.

+Shot Tower

-The company built a rare steel-frame shot tower in 1914 for the creation of lead pellets.
+The company built a rare steel-frame shot tower with a 30-metre drop in 1914 for the creation of lead pellets.
 Used in the shotgun shells of New Zealand hunters, they had previously been imported, mainly from the United Kingdom.
 The tower was erected by local blacksmiths W. Wilson and Company, and initially operated by Mr. Lylie with his two daughters (who had previously been supplying CAC with limited quantities of shot from Nelson).
-The 30-metre drop allowed the tower to produce a maximum of 1,000 tons of shot per year.
-The tower remained in profitable operation until after World War II when it allowed the company to keep production levels high after military ammunition requirements dropped off again.
-The tower was the only 20th-century shot tower in Australasia and was the only remaining shot tower in New Zealand.
-The CAC vacated the premises in the early 1980s, however the tower was saved from destruction after popular protests.
-In 1983, it was classified as a Category I heritage building by Heritage New Zealand.
+The tower could produce up to of 1,000 tons of shot per year.
+It remained in profitable operation until after World War II, when it allowed the company to keep production levels high after military ammunition requirements had dropped off.
+The tower was the only 20th-century shot tower in Australasia, and the only remaining shot tower in New Zealand.
+The CAC vacated the premises in the early 1980s.
+The tower was registered as a Category I heritage building by Heritage New Zealand.
 It was demolished in 2023 after concerns it would collapse due to Cyclone Gabrielle.

 Following the entry of the Japanese Empire into the Second World War, there was concern that the site at Mount Eden would be too exposed to a coastal attack.
 In light of this, the production of munitions was transferred to Hamilton.
 After the equipment was relocated and buildings constructed and manufacturing at a site on Dey Street, production commenced in June 1942.
 The facility was closed after the end of the war and equipment and production were transferred back to Mount Eden.